Credit Cards for People with Bad Credit

-If you have no poor or limited credit history, getting approved for a traditional credit card may not be possible.
-One of the most common strategies for building or rebuilding credit is, instead, using a secured credit card.
+If you have bad credit or no credit history, getting approved for a traditional credit card may not be possible.
+One effective strategy for building or rebuilding credit is, instead, using a secured credit card.
 Secured credit cards differ from traditional, unsecured cards in that they require a cash deposit that is used as collateral.
 Your credit limit will usually equal the amount of this deposit.
 Many secured credit cards report activity to the major credit bureaus, so paying your balance on time and in full each month can help you build a credit history.
-Some cards will even review your account after you’ve had a chance to demonstrate responsible use of the card to see if you qualify to receive your security deposit back and transition to a traditional unsecured card.
+With the Discover it® Secured Card, you can get your deposit back after 6 consecutive on-time payments and maintaining good status on all your credit accounts.1